code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-30-jsf-primefaces-spring-boot-example.md

 * Spring Boot 1.5
 * Maven 3.5

 We will be building and running our example using [Apache Maven](https://maven.apache.org/){:target="_blank"}.
 Shown below is the XML representation of our Maven project in a POM file.
 It contains the needed dependencies for compiling and running our example.

-This [JoinFaces](https://github.com/joinfaces/joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.
-It autoconfigures PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.
+The [JoinFaces](https://github.com/joinfaces/joinfaces){:target="_blank"} project enables JSF usage inside a JAR packaged [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} application.
+It auto-configures PrimeFaces, PrimeFaces Extensions, BootsFaces, ButterFaces, RichFaces, OmniFaces, AngularFaces, Mojarra and MyFaces libraries to run on embedded Tomcat, Jetty or Undertow servlet containers.

+We use the `jsf-spring-boot-parent` dependency to obtain the right version for any of the JSF related dependencies in our build configuration.
+As a result, it is no longer mandatory to specify a version in our build configuration as [Spring Boot is managing this for us](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-build-systems.html#using-boot-dependency-management){:target="_blank"}.

+The `spring-boot-starter` dependency is the core starter, which includes auto-configuration support, logging and YAML.

-To facilitate the management of the different Spring dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-2.x){:target="_blank"} are used which are a set of convenient dependency descriptors that you can include in your application.
+To facilitate the management of the different Spring JSF dependencies, [JoinFaces Spring Boot Starters](https://github.com/joinfaces/joinfaces/wiki/JoinFaces-Starters-2.x){:target="_blank"} can be used which are a set of convenient dependency descriptors that you can include in your application.
 There are twelve JSF Spring Boot Starters available: six basic starters, one utility starter, one meta starter and five component starters.

-The `spring-boot-starter` dependency is the core starter, which includes auto-configuration support, logging and YAML.

-We use the `jsf-spring-boot-parent` project to obtain the right version for any of the dependencies in our build configuration.
-As a result, we do not need to specify a version for any of the dependencies in our build configuration as Spring Boot is managing this for us.
+In this example we will use the `jsf-spring-boot-starter` to import the needed dependencies for PrimeFaces.

 In the plugins section, we include the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to start the example via a Maven command.